Smart City-Smart Base Initiative

 Keep your eye on Montgomery and Maxwell and Gunter Air Force Bases – the future of smart city – smart base is born here.

-The Montgomery community has been awarded the Smart Cities Readiness Challenge Award and will hold a Smart Cities Readiness Workshop on Tuesday, August 20th at the Renaissance Hotel.
-Please stay tuned for additional details.
+The Montgomery community has been awarded the Smart Cities Readiness Challenge Award and held a Smart Cities Readiness Workshop on Tuesday, August 20th at the Renaissance Hotel.
+The community leadership discussed several upcoming initiatives in the areas of digital services, economic development and education and workforce development.
+If you are interested in learning more about how you can become involved in our smart city initiatives please contact us at email@example.com

 Cloud-based Smart Solution triumphs at first of its kind Hackathon during Air Force’s largest tech conference.